JuliaSIMD/Polyester.jl/README.md

         y[i] = muladd(a, x[i], y[i])
     end
 end
-# One thread per core, the default
+# One thread per core, the default (the threads are not pinned)
 function axpy_per_core!(y, a, x)
     @batch per=core for i in eachindex(y,x)
         y[i] = muladd(a, x[i], y[i])